 A little different to many of the other abbeys and priories on this page – Mount Grace Priory was home to Carthusian monks.
 It’s also newer than the other sites, being founded in 1398 and the architecture is certainly a little different.

 Carthusian monks lived solitary lives and they stayed in their own individual ‘cell’.
 You can learn more about their daily lives in some of the reconstructed areas of the priory.

 It, of course, suffered the same fate of the others when the reformation happened in the 1530s but afterwards it was remodelled and used by wealthy owners as a home.
 The house and gardens are an attraction in themselves and are a good example of William Morris decorative style from the arts and crafts movement.

 It is an English Heritage site which is free to members and have a charge for non members.
-Dogs are not allowed.
+Dogs are now allowed to visit alongside you on leads which is a welcome change!
 See more info about visiting the abbey here.

 9. Byland Abbey, North York Moors

 On the southern end of the North York Moors lies Byland Abbey.
 This is a huge site as it was one of the largest Cistercian monasteries of the time.
 There isn’t too much left nowadays but you can still see the scale of the site.